 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Holly L. Thacker, MD, Director of Cleveland Clinic Center for Specialized Women’s Health says that chronic sleep disruptions like hot flashes shouldn’t be waved away.
+Women’s health expert Holly L. Thacker, MD, says that chronic sleep disruptions like hot flashes shouldn’t be waved away.
 Menopause may not even be the culprit, she says.

 Weight gain and resulting sleep apnea, iron deficiency, thyroid problems, depression, restless leg syndrome and anxiety that can result from work-related stress or caring for children and aging parents can all disrupt a woman’s sleep.

 “People have to be evaluated,” Dr. Thacker says.
 “A lot of people need more sleep than they think.”

 Dr. Thacker cites research that shows women with disruptive hot flashes suffered professionally because they were unable to concentrate.
 But, she says, “Usually people with really disruptive symptoms have something going on in addition to menopause.”

 Obstructive sleep apnea can develop in postmenopausal women related to changes in hormonal control of the upper airway (i.e namely the loss of estrogen and progesterone in menopause), says sleep specialist Sally Ibrahim, MD.

 When post-menopausal women are compared with pre-menopausal women and men, studies show that the post-menopausal women have apnea rates closer to those of men, she says.

 Also, many women with disturbed sleep and night sweats (from apnea) will confuse this with being menopausal with hot flashes, she adds.

 “Premenopausal women have lower rates of obstructive sleep apnea compared with menopausal women.
 This is likely related to the protective effects of hormones, which are lost with menopause,” Dr. Ibrahim says.